prediktech/smarti-docs/docs/jobs/feedback.md

 A user in the system can be requested to provide feedback on one submission and be accountable on another.

 Feedback users are able to answer questions and provide comments.
-The feedback provided is then considered by the accountable user and assessor while they review the submission.
+The feedback provided is then considered by the Accountable user and Assessor while they review the submission.

 >NB: if you are a feedback user on a submission you will not see that submission on the 'Review' screen.